-First to Second year of employee's anniversary date date .
-4% of total wages Second to seventh years of employee's anniversary date .
-6% of total wages Eighth to 15 th years of employee's anniversary date .
-8% of total wages 16 th to 23 rd years of employee's anniversary date 10% of total wages 24 th or more years of employee's anniversary date 12% of total wages
+First to seventh years of employee's anniversary date 6% of total wages Eighth to 15th years of employee's anniversary date 16 th to 23 rd years of employee's anniversary date 10% of total wages 24th or more years of employee's anniversary date

-- (b) Casual employees will be compensated a percentage of wages on each pay in accordance with Clause 11.6 (Vacation Pay). - (c) Once per calendar year upon 21 calendar days written notice, a regular employee shall be entitled to receive prior to commencement of vacation, a payroll advance equivalent to the amount of the vacation paycheque that would be issued during the vacation period.
+(b) Casual employees will be compensated a percentage of wages on each pay in accordance with Clause 11.6 (Vacation Pay).

+(c) Once per calendar year upon 21 calendar days written notice, a regular employee shall be entitled to receive prior to commencement of vacation, a payroll advance equivalent to the amount of the vacation paycheque that would be issued during the vacation period.